Roosevelt House Public Policy Institute at Hunter College

 The Roosevelt House Public Policy Institute at Hunter College (Roosevelt House) is a think tank affiliated with Hunter College.
 It is located at 47-49 East 65th Street in the Lenox Hill neighborhood of Manhattan's Upper East Side in New York City.
 It is dedicated to analyzing public policy and fostering civic engagement by educating students in public policy and human rights, supporting faculty research, and supporting scholarly and public lectures, seminars, and conferences.

 Key residents

 The institute is housed in the historic Sara Delano Roosevelt Memorial House and honors the legacy of Franklin and Eleanor Roosevelt.
-Sara Delano Roosevelt, Franklin Roosevelt’s mother, promised to buy a new home for him and his wife, Eleanor.
+Sara Delano Roosevelt, Franklin Roosevelt's mother, promised to buy a new home for him and his wife, Eleanor.
 In December 1908, the family moved into the building which still stands: Franklin, Eleanor, and their children, James and Anna, into No. 49; Sara Delano Roosevelt, into No. 47.
-This is where Franklin Roosevelt “began his storied political career, rising from New York State Senator and U.S. Assistant Secretary of the Navy to Governor of New York and President of the United States”.
-Franklin D. Roosevelt was the only president “elected to four consecutive terms of office”.
-He is often “ranked with George Washington and Abraham Lincoln as one of the greatest U.S. presidents”.
-His wife, Eleanor Roosevelt, also made her way into politics from Roosevelt House: she led movements for human rights and was a key figure in some feminist movements, fighting for women’s rights.
-Over the course of 24 years, many events which made both Franklin and Eleanor Roosevelt popular amongst the American people took place in Roosevelt House.
+Franklin was the only president elected to four consecutive presidential terms, while Eleanor led movements for human rights and was a key figure in some feminist movements, fighting for women's rights.
+Over 24 years, many events took place in Roosevelt House.